sadmanca/aps105/README.md

   }
 }
 ```

-Wwhen passed as a **SINGLE pointer**, we need to access each element by dereferencing the [specific address of each element](#192-2d-array-memory-addressespointer-arithmetic):
+When passed as a **SINGLE pointer**, we need to access each element by dereferencing the [specific address of each element](#192-2d-array-memory-addressespointer-arithmetic):

 ```c
 void func(int *arr) {